An abstract image of a white undulating structure of geometric shapes.

 About the Project

-Mad Mothers is a research thread on the Re•Storying Autism project that started with (m)others in Canada and England who attended story making workshops and wanted to challenge the ways in which (m)others of dis/abled children are labelled as, and are made to feel, ‘mad’ in their/our encounters with the psy-professions (education; psychology and psychiatry).
-The research uses digital story making as a method of writing back against dominant oppressive narratives of education, (m)othering and disability.
-We have published two papers and made two videos, which can be viewed here.
-We are currently writing up our final research findings with (m)others as co-authors and co-researchers using the sociology of gaslighting to understand and challenge ableist patriarchal power in systems.
-The research is funded in part by the SSHRCH Insight Grant 435-2019-0129.
+Mad Mothers began with a collaboration between (m)other scholars and activists in Canada and the UK who took part in our story making workshops and who wanted to challenge the ways in which (m)others of dis/abled children are labelled as, and are made to feel, ‘mad’ in their/our encounters with the psy-professions (education; psychology and psychiatry).
+The research used focus groups and digital story making as a method of writing back against dominant oppressive narratives of education, (m)othering and disability.
+We published three papers and made two videos, which can be viewed on our publications page.
+Together, we wrote up our research insights with (m)others as co-authors and co-researchers using the sociology of gaslighting, Mad Studies, Critical Disability Studies and more to understand and challenge ableist patriarchal power in systems.
+The research is funded in part by the SSHRC Insight Grant 435-2019-0129.

 “People keep telling me it’s so important for me to share my story.
 I think this is a good way to help start that process.”